 Spring is in the air – and so are allergens.
-And also bacteria and dust, and even virus-causing germs.
-But we aren’t talking about the air outside of your home; we’re talking about the air inside your home.
+And also bacteria, mold, and virus-causing germs.
+But we aren’t talking about the air outside of your home; we’re talking about your home’s indoor air.

-Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.
+Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month

-Find out more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
-Here are some other recommendations from Falso Service Experts:
+Discover more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
+Here are some additional tips from Stevenson Service Experts:

 Air Filtration

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you feel like your allergies are pretty mild, people are often excited by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
+Even if you feel like your allergies are pretty mild, people are often surprised by the nearly sudden change in how they feel after moving to a HEPA air filtration system.

-If you aren’t sure if such a high-efficiency air filtration system is a perfect product for your home, there are a multitude of options to choose from when it comes to bettering your indoor air quality.
-Below are a few air filters and cleaners that you can choose for your home’s health.
+If you don’t feel like such a high-performing air filtration system is the right product for your home, there are several options to choose from when it comes to improving your home’s air quality.
+Below are several options of air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These systems help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a study, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
-Purchasing a UV light system helps to get rid of these allergens and keep your home healthy.
+These UV lights help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+Purchasing a UV light system helps to kill off these allergens and keep your home healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in less than a week.
-On the other hand, too much humidity can encourage the growth of dust mites and microbes, worsening your allergy symptoms.
+Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
+Furthermore, too much humidity can stimulate the growth of dust mites and microbes, intensifying your allergies.

-Help increase the quality of your home’s air with Falso Service Experts.
-Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.
+Help better the quality of your family’s air with Stevenson Service Experts.
+Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.